Conall Bailie specialises in criminal law, appeals and crime-related public law.

 Conall also has familiarity in the prosecution of matters by local authorities, and public bodies such as Transport for London.

 Conall has developed a defence practice acting on behalf of individuals charged with a range of offences in the Crown Court, Youth Court, and Magistrates’ Court.

 Conall regularly defends in matters involving the full spectrum of criminal offences, including drugs, violence, and acquisitive offences.

 Conall also accepts instructions to represent clients charged with all motoring offences including driving with excess alcohol, speeding, and dangerous driving.
 He is experienced in applications for exceptional hardship or special reasons on behalf of his clients.

 R v.
 GH: GH was an elderly client charged with witness intimidation.
-Following representation at trial by Conall, GH was acquitted and maintained his good character.
+Following representation at trial by Conall, and cross-examination of two prosecution witnesses GH was acquitted and maintained his good character.